Capacity of an infinite family of networks related to the diamond network for fixed alphabet sizes: Conclusion

 In this paper we have considered the problem of determining the maximum size $\sigma(\cN_s,a)$ of a code that can be $1$-error corrected for the network $\cN_s$ and a given alphabet of size $a$.
 The considered family of networks is one of five infinite families of so-called $2$-level networks studied in \cite{beemer2022network_arxiv}, more precisely family~B. Bounds for such $2$-level networks can be used to conclude upper bounds for more general networks as demonstrated in \cite{beemer2022network_arxiv}.
 Besides that they form a starting point for first exact computations there is some hope that the obtained insights might be generalized.
 In this context we mention that determining the maximum size of a code that can be $t$-error corrected for the most simple {\lq\lq}network{\rq\rq} consisting just of a source $S$, a terminal $T$, and $n$ parallel edges between $S$ and $T$ over an alphabet of size $q$ corresponds to the determination of $A_q(n,2t+1)$, i.e., the maximum number of vectors in a $q$-ary code of word length $n$ and with Hamming distance $2t+1$, which triggered a lot of research and turned out to be a quite intricate problem that does not seem to admit an easy closed-form solution.

 Our main result is a characterization result for outer codes that can be $1$-error corrected for network $\cN_s$ in Theorem~\ref{thm_cover_problem}.
 On the computational side the problem of deciding whether a given code $C$ can be $1$-error corrected (and the construction of an achieving network code) is reduced to a covering problem.
 Via exhaustive enumeration of codes we have determined a few exact values of $\sigma(\cN_s,a)$ in Section~\ref{sec_structure} and Section~\ref{sec_ilp}.
 For the special case of a binary alphabet we also stated a direct integer linear programming formulation for $\sigma(\cN_s,2)$ which was used to compute $\sigma(\cN_5,2)=14$.
 With respect to upper bounds for the code size $|C|$ the easy observation $d(C)\ge 3$ for the minimum Hamming distance yields $\sigma(\cN_s,a)\le A_a(s+2,3)$, so that known results from the literature can be applied.
 We e.g.\ remark that the {\lq\lq}conjecture{\rq\rq} $\sigma(\cN_s,a)=\frac{a^s+a}{2}-1$ from \cite[Remark 5.10]{beemer2022network_arxiv} is wrong if one does not assume that the alphabet size $a$ is sufficiently large.
 Also based on the characterization result in Theorem~\ref{thm_cover_problem} we have utilized the number of codewords of Hamming distance $2$ to upper bound the maximum possible code size, see Lemma~\ref{lemma_bound_pairs_at_distance_2} in Section~\ref{sec_bounds}.
-This approach was pursued in Subsection~\ref{subsec_lambda_bound_s_2} for the special case $s=2$ and yields e.g.\ $\sigma(\cN_2,a)<0.6181a^2$ for sufficiently large $a$, which improves upon the previously best known upper bound $\sigma(\cN_2,a)<a^2$.
-For $s>2$ an application of the linear programming method for codes yields numerical improvements on $\sigma(\cN_s,a)<a^s$, see Subsection~\ref{subsec_linear_programming_method}.
+An application of the linear programming method for codes yields numerical improvements on $\sigma(\cN_s,a)<a^s$, see Subsection~\ref{subsec_linear_programming_method}.
 We summarize our numerical results for $\sigma(\cN_s,a)$ and small parameters in Table~\ref{table_summary}.